Keith Urban: Signature guitar line

-In October 2013, during a concert in Tampa, Florida, Urban announced he would sell 'signature' guitars and accessories through Home Shopping Network (HSN).
+In October 2013, during a concert in Tampa, Florida, Urban announced that he would sell 'signature' guitars and accessories through Home Shopping Network (HSN).
 HSN offered the guitar packages twice in six months, resulting in 42,000 sales.

-A portion of the proceeds benefit The Mr. Holland's Opus Foundation and the Grammy Foundation.
+A portion of the proceeds benefit the Mr. Holland's Opus Foundation and the Grammy Foundation.

 Personal life

+Urban is a citizen of New Zealand, Australia and the United States.

 Urban met Australian actress Nicole Kidman at G'Day LA, a Hollywood event promoting Australia, in January 2005, and they began dating six months later.
 They married on 25 June 2006 at the Cardinal Cerretti Memorial Chapel in the grounds of St Patrick's Estate, Manly, in Sydney.

-On 2 February 2007, Urban filed a lawsuit against a New Jersey painter by the same name, who has a website called KeithUrban.com.
-The singer wanted to acquire the rights to the URL.
+On 2 February 2007, Urban filed a lawsuit against an American painter with the same name, who has a website called KeithUrban.com.
+Keith Urban, the singer, wanted to acquire the rights to the site.
 The painter counter-sued.
 The lawsuit was settled in the painter's favour.

-On 7 January 2008, Kidman said she and Urban were expecting their first child together.
+On 7 January 2008, Kidman said that she and Urban were expecting their first child together.
 Kidman's publicist said, "the couple are thrilled and cannot wait".
-Kidman gave birth to a daughter in 2008 in Nashville, Tennessee.
-On his website, Urban said:

-"Earlier this morning Nic gave birth to our beautiful baby girl, Sunday Rose Kidman Urban.
-We want to thank everybody that has kept us in their thoughts and prayers.
-We feel very, very blessed and grateful that we can share this joy with all of my loving fans today."
+Kidman gave birth to a daughter in 2008 in Nashville.
+On his website, Urban said: "We feel very, very blessed and grateful that we can share this joy with all of my loving fans today."

-In 2010, Urban and Kidman had a second daughter by Gestational surrogacy at Nashville's Centennial Women's Hospital.
+On 28 December 2010, Urban and Kidman had a second daughter by gestational surrogacy at Nashville's Centennial Women's Hospital.

-Urban is a citizen of New Zealand, his place of birth, as well as a citizen of both Australia and the United States.
+In 2016, Urban released the track The Fighter, which is said to be inspired by Kidman.

+In February 2025, Urban and Kidman's home in Beverly Hills was burgled.
+Someone broke in, ransacked it and fled.
+The family was not there at the time.

+In September 2025, it was revealed that Urban and Kidman had separated and that she had filed for divorce.

 Substance use and recovery

-Urban has struggled with alcoholism and cocaine addiction in his past.
+In the past, Urban struggled with alcoholism and cocaine addiction.
+He described the late 1990s as a time when he was heavily using substances.
 In 1998, he checked into Cumberland Heights, a treatment center in Nashville.

-On 19 October 2006, Urban checked into the Betty Ford Center in California.
-On 20 October, he issued a statement saying: "I deeply regret the hurt this has caused Nicole and the ones who love and support me.
+On 19 October 2006, Urban checked into the Betty Ford Center in Rancho Mirage, California.
+On 20 October, he released a statement saying, "I deeply regret the hurt this has caused Nicole and the ones who love and support me.
 One can never let one's guard down on recovery, and I'm afraid that I have."
-On 18 January 2007, Urban announced his completion of rehab and his plans to go on tour to promote his album, Love, Pain & the Whole Crazy Thing.
+On 18 January 2007, Urban announced he had completed rehab and his plans to go on tour to promote his album Love, Pain & the Whole Crazy Thing.